Lorentzian quantum cosmology from effective spin foams: Introduction

 The real time or Lorentzian path integral is in particular important for quantum gravity \cite{deBoer,CDT,EPRLFK,PerezReview,TurokEtAl,EffSF3,Sato}.
 Euclidean quantum gravity approaches rely on a formal Wick rotation, to justify a path integral based on the Euclidean gravity action, over Euclidean metrics.
 Such Euclidean approaches suffer however from the conformal factor problem \cite{ConfFac}.
 Furthermore, the space of Euclidean metrics is quite different from the space of Lorentzian metrics, making the notion of (inverse) Wick rotation in general ill-defined \cite{CDT}.

 The Lorentzian path integral is however very challenging to compute.
 The oscillating amplitude prohibits the application of Monte Carlo methods, and a direct integration or summation typically leads to a very slow convergence.
 One way to deal with this issue is to deform the integration contour into the complex plane, using e.g. Picard-Lefschetz methods \cite{PLTheory,Witten1,RelTime,QCDReview,TurokEtAl,HanLefschetz,Ding2021,ADP}.
-Theories such as spin foams involve however a summation over discrete labels, which represent, e.g. area variables.
-For such discrete sums we cannot apply a deformation of the summation contour straightforwardly \cite{Unpublished}.

-In this work we will consider Lorentzian effective spin foams applied to a cosmological model describing de Sitter space.